-OPEN HOUSE AT THE OLD TOWN HALL SATURDAY, MARCH 8 NOON – 1 PM
+THE OPEN HOUSE AT THE OLD TOWN HALL WAS ON SATURDAY, MARCH 8 NOON AT 1 PM.
+CONTACT THE BOARD OF SELECTMEN FOR INFORMATION ON REPAIR SCHEDULE.

 Originally settled as Campbell’s Gore and incorporated as the town of Windsor in 1798, New Hampshire’s smallest town south of the White Mountains is located in Hillsborough County.
 Our community center is nestled among scenic mountains to the west of Hillsboro, south of Washington, east of Stoddard, and north of Antrim in a quiet area among the high hills once known as an early colonial farming and milling community.